Games & Quizzes

 /ˌdisˈôrdər/

 state of confusion.
-State of confusion or a lack of organization. disrupt functioning or arrangement of.
+Illness when the body is not functioning well. disrupt functioning or arrangement of.

 /rəˈmānz/